bdd100k/bdd100k/doc/source/evaluate.rst

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in 1-channel png files.
+To evaluate your algorithms on the BDD100K semantic segmentation benchmark, you may prepare predictions in 1-channel png files.

+You can submit your predictions to our `evaluation server <https://eval.ai/web/challenges/challenge-page/1257>`__ hosted on EvalAI.

 Run Evaluation on Your Own
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^